the-smallest-coder/tests-aws-elasticache-redis/README.md

 The idea is simple:

-> `terraform apply` → run 1-hour ECS-driven load tests → export metrics/plots for the blog → `terraform destroy`.
+> `terraform apply` → auto-run load tests → auto-export metrics → auto-stop infrastructure → `terraform destroy`.

 Nothing in this stack is meant to be long-lived; you spin it up when you want to run a benchmark campaign and then tear it down.

 ---

+## ⚠️ IMPORTANT: S3 Bucket Required

+> **`metrics_export_s3_bucket` is REQUIRED.** Terraform will error if not configured.
+>
+> Create an S3 bucket before running `terraform apply`:
+> ```bash
+> aws s3 mb s3://my-elasticache-perf-exports
+> ```

+---

 ## 🎯 Project Goals

 - **Performance Testing**
-  Provision ElastiCache configurations (engine, topology, instance type) to test how they behave under 1-hour synthetic workloads.
+  Provision ElastiCache configurations (engine, topology, instance type) to test how they behave under synthetic workloads.

-- **Network & Resource Analysis**
-  Observe actual network throughput, CPU and memory usage and compare them with documented limits for the underlying instance types.

-- **Decision Support**
-  Generate graphs and summaries that can feed into blog posts about how to choose:
-  - Redis vs Valkey
-  - single instance vs cluster
-  - instance sizes for different workload patterns

-- **Flexibility**
+- **Automated Lifecycle**
-  Support both Redis and Valkey engines, cluster and non-cluster modes, and allow you to sweep through multiple instance types and configurations via variables.
+  After `terraform apply`:
+  1. Load tests start automatically
+  2. Run for configurable duration (default: 1 hour)
+  3. Export metrics (CSV) and logs (text) to S3
+  4. Stop ECS and ElastiCache

 - **Observability**
-  Provision CloudWatch log groups and dashboards so you can:
+  CloudWatch dashboards and log groups for real-time monitoring.
-  - monitor 1-hour test runs in real time
-  - export metrics for offline visualisation (PNG/PDF) and blog content.

 ---